 Remember that it is better to use long-tail keywords, because they narrow search results to a definite field and increase your chances to be found by a target audience.
 The better keyword combinations you make, the more chances of getting the highest positions in organic search results.

 How can you do this?

 Imagine you are in the shoes of a user who tries to find any information concerning your topic on the Internet.
 What would you type in a search box?
 What keywords would you choose to find exactly your website?
 The simplest, but most informative.
-For instance, let’s compare Google results for two different keywords, short-tail and long-tail:
+For instance, let’s compare Google results for two different keywords, short-tail:

 Two different results.
 The first one shows you general information about the whole sphere, while the second one gives you concrete information concerning a definite topic in this sphere.
 What is better in your opinion?

 The moment you understand your potential visitor’s logic during a search process and link it with your blog through updated content, will be the day you start winning.
 Always remember that users will not think about keywords you would choose for your article, they will type theirs and would like to find some results.
 You in turn are interested in being among those results.

 Don’t be shy about using keywords your competitors chose.
 Your main goal is to be the first, so it means a little fight on the SERP for the highest position for certain keywords.
 They’ll do the same as soon as they understand that you are a decent rival.
 Just relax and use all your given opportunities.

 Use multiple variations of keywords and their forms, for example not only word combinations or single words, but feel free to use questions and sentences and place them in the most important parts of your copy.

 Instead of conducting a time-wasting brain storming you can use a tip for this step: the WebCEO Keyword Research Tool which will help you to find the best keywords for your updated post: